MrBounty/PZ-UI_API/README.md

 -- @name: variable name of the element
 -- @text: Text to display in the button
 -- @func: Function to call when press
--- @widht: widht of the image in % of the screen [0-100] (0 for normal button size) UI:addImageButton(name, path, func, widht)
+-- @size: widht of the image in % of the screen [0-100] (0 for normal button size) UI:addImageButton(name, path, func, size)

 -- Exemple:
 UI:addImageButton("ibutton1", "ui/myImage.png", UI2:open(), 0)